 Upper Dolpo with Upper Mustang trek is considered as a very panoramic trekking in the remote place of western Nepal.
 The destination is isolated in the trans-Himalayan zone; between the Tibetan plateau and the Dhaulagiri Himalayan range.
-Upper Dolpo contains some flat lands with deep gullies and narrow valleys which is unique for most of peoples.
+Upper Dolpo contains some flat lands with deep gullies and narrow valleys which is unique for most of the peoples.
 Walking through Upper Dolpo region, the trek will lead you to the remote and semi-independent Tibetan Kingdom; Mustang which is one of the last bastions of undisturbed Tibetan culture in the world.
 The trek starts from the Jhupal airport in Dolpa and ends at Jomsom in Mustang.
-While undertaking this trek, one will get an opportunity to round the world's deepest Shey-Phoksundo Lake having Turquoise colour, which is formed by the alpine fresh water and does not contain aquatic life.
+While undertaking this trek, one will get an opportunity to round the world's deepest Shey-Phoksundo Lake having Turquoise color, which is formed by the alpine fresh water and does not contain aquatic life.

 |Food and drinks/ Beverage bills not included in the cost|

-|Extars cost for upgrading rooms and services at hotels|
+|Extras cost for upgrading rooms and services at hotels|

 |donation in temples, schools, monasteries etc.|

 |Personal Hiking gear, personal kits|